ssavitzky/MakeStuff/music/README.md

-MakeStuff/music
+# MakeStuff/music

 This directory contains makefile templates, include files, and scripts related to music -- lyrics, recordings, and so on.
-The templates (capitalized) are meant to be symlinked as `Makefile`s; the include files (lower case) are meant to be included.
+The "templates" (capitalized) are meant to be symlinked as `Makefile`s; the include files (lower case) are meant to be included.
 The generic include files in [../make](../make) were a later development, but will be used in the